 Timeline of our History

 Since the 1830’s the O’Shea family have farmed on the banks of the river Suir in Piltown, Co Kilkenny.
 The family came from Kerry and settled in Ardclone where they purchased 42 acres of land.
+Today the family farm over 1500 acres, assisted by loyal staff in a rural community.

 In 1943 Thomas O’Shea married Eileen Kearns and they had six children together.
 Thomas kept 20 milking cows, hens and pigs.
 He also grew corn, vegetables, potatoes and had a small orchard along with raspberries and blackcurrants.
 Eileen sold eggs, apples, potatoes, other vegetables and soft fruits grown on the farm in local farmer markets.
 She took an active role in the business.